collin80/SavvyCAN/README.md

 Now this code does not depend on anything other than what is in the source tree or available from the Qt installer.

+For connecting to gs_usb based devices on Windows, this application dynamically links to candle_api.dll which is licensed under the LGPL-3.0.
+The source for this DLL is available [here](https://github.com/BennyEvans/candle_dll)

 Uses QCustomPlot available at:

 http://www.qcustomplot.com/